eric-kwok-nt/PeekingDuck_familiarization/README.md

         │   |   └── utils         -> Contains utility files for drawing on image and for tracking │   ├── draw              -> Custom draw node
         │   └── output            -> Custom csv writer node
-        └── data                  -> Contains yaml config files for recording videos for dab recognition, and a script to convert video file format from mkv to mp4 format
+        ├── data                  -> Contains yaml config files for recording videos for dab recognition, and a script to convert video file format from mkv to mp4 format
+        └── ros_communication     -> Contains ROS subscribers for publishing nodes.
 --------

 ## 3. Usage